DanialArab/1_Denoising_using_Autoencoder/README.md

-In this project, the Street View House Numbers (SVHN)Dataset (http://ufldl.stanford.edu/housenumbers/) was used to generate the noisy images (Fig. 2).
+In this project, the Street View House Numbers (SVHN) Dataset - format 2 (i.e., the cropped images) (http://ufldl.stanford.edu/housenumbers/) was used to generate the noisy images (Fig. 2).

 ![image](https://user-images.githubusercontent.com/54812742/136598712-5abfc981-82ba-41e2-93f3-5ca2d68ec11a.png)